maykinmedia/objects-api/README.rst

 Quickstart
 ----------

-1. Download and run the Objects API:
+1. Download and run the Open Objecten API:

    .. code:: bash